-- Disruption or willful defiance is not a basis for suspensions from school for grades K-5. - Disruption or willful defiance is not a basis for suspensions from school for grades 6-8 until July 1, 2025. - Disruption or willful defiance is not a basis for recommendations for expulsion for grades K-12. - Teachers may only suspend a student for disruption or willful defiance from their class for the day of the incident and the following day.
+- Certificated and classified employees, including certificated and non-certificated staff at charter schools, have the authority to refer students to school administrators for appropriate and timely inschool interventions or supports listed in Educ.
+Code §48900.5(b).
+Once referred, school administrators are required to document the interventions/supports taken in the student's record, to inform the referring employee (verbally or in writing within 5 business days) on the actions taken, or the rationale for why no action taken.
 (Educ.
-Code § 48910). - 1.
+Code §48901.1(d)) - 1.
 Knowingly receiving stolen school or private property. - m.
 Possession of an imitation firearm so substantially similar to an actual firearm as to lead a reasonable person to conclude that the imitation is a firearm. - n.
 Committing or attempting to commit a sexual assault or sexual battery. - o.
-Harassing, threatening or intimidating a witness in a school disciplinary proceeding. - p.
+Harassing, threatening, or intimidating a witness in a school disciplinary proceeding. - p.
 Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - q.
 Engaged in, or attempted to engage in, hazing, defined as a method of initiation into an official or unofficial pupil organization, that is likely to cause serious bodily injury or personal degradation resulting in physical or mental harm to a former, current, or prospective pupil. - r.
 Bullying, including cyberbullying and cyber sexual bullying (see above Section B.8 for details and definitions).